Proud Member of Landscape Illinois. Member Directory

 Shoreline Springtime Maintenance

-First few years determine shoreline restoration success.
-Vegetation needs establishment support—watering during dry spells, weed control until natives dominate, occasional replanting where establishment fails.
+First few years determine whether shoreline work succeeds.
+New growth needs establishment support.
+Watering during dry spells, weed control until natives dominate, occasional replanting where establishment fails.
 Erosion control materials may need adjustment after major storms.
 We provide clear maintenance guidance covering what to watch for and when to address issues.
 By year three, properly restored shorelines become self-maintaining.
-Native vegetation fills in completely.
+Native cover fills in completely.
 Root systems interlock creating permanent soil stabilization.
-Annual maintenance becomes minimal—occasional invasive species removal, monitoring after severe storms, nothing more.
-Properties we restored fifteen years ago still function perfectly with almost zero ongoing maintenance.

 Few Contractors Handle Shoreline Work